IBM/ibm-cloud-functions-serverless-iot-openfridge/docs/BLUEMIX.md

 ### Connect to IoT Platform and post a message
 * First, let's subscribe the application to receive messages from all devices.
 Add a "Subscription" to the `iot-2/type/+/id/+/evt/+/fmt/json` topic.
 Note that this queue format is different from the ones the devices post to because it contains wildcards.
 Update the topic also in `local.env` file.
 * From the device simulators, then publish a test message onto the Device Type topic:
-* Enter the "Topic" as `iot-2/evt/refrigerator-simulator/fmt/json`
+* Enter the "Topic" as `iot-2/evt/refrigerator-simulator/fmt/json` in the "Publication" area.
 * Enter the sample JSON, making sure the Serial matches your Device.
 ```
 {